Like a Prayer (album): Commercial performance

-In the United Kingdom, the album debuted at number one on the Albums chart on April 1, 1989; it remained on this position for two weeks, and total of 73 on the chart.
-It was certified four-times platinum by the British Phonographic Industry (BPI) for shipments of 1.2 million copies and, as of June 2019, is Madonna's fourth best-seller in the country.
-Like a Prayer also topped the albums chart in France; in July 1989, it was certified platinum by the Syndicat National de l'Édition Phonographique (SNEP) for shipments of 300,000 copies, and once again in 2001 for shipments of 600,000 copies.
+In the United Kingdom, the album debuted at number one on the Albums chart on April 1, 1989; it remained there for two weeks and spent a total of 73 weeks on the chart.
+It was certified quadruple Platinum by the British Phonographic Industry (BPI) for shipments of 1.2 million copies and, as of June 2019, was Madonna's fourth best-seller in the country.
+Like a Prayer also topped the albums chart in France; in July 1989, it was certified Platinum by the Syndicat National de l'Édition Phonographique (SNEP) for shipments of 300,000 copies, and once again in 2001 for shipments of 600,000 copies.
 Across Europe, Like a Prayer topped the charts in Belgium, Finland, Denmark, Switzerland, Portugal and Spain.
-In Belgium, it ended as one of the Top 5 best-selling international albums of 1989.
-In Germany, the album was certified three times gold by the Bundesverband Musikindustrie (BVMI) for having shipped over 750,000 copies.
+In Belgium, it ended as one of the top five best-selling international albums of 1989.
+In Germany, the album was certified three times Gold by the Bundesverband Musikindustrie (BVMI) for having shipped over 750,000 copies.
 Over 800,000 copies have been sold in Italy as of 2019.
-Like a Prayer reached the first spot of the European Top 100 Albums chart; by May 1990, it had sold 5 million copies in Europe, with 3 million of which being sold in its first four-month of release.
+Like a Prayer topped the European Top 100 Albums chart; by May 1990, it had sold 5 million copies in Europe, with 3 million sold in its first four months of release.

 In Japan, Like a Prayer reached number one on the Oricon Albums Chart, and remained on the chart for 22 weeks.
 At the 1990 Japan Gold Disc Awards held by the Recording Industry Association of Japan (RIAJ), Madonna won three awards for Best Album of the Year – Pops Solo, Grand Prix Album of the Year, and Grand Prix Artist of the Year; the last two were given for the best-selling international album and the best-selling international artist of the year, respectively.
-Like a Prayer was Madonna's sixth platinum album in Hong Kong.
+Like a Prayer was Madonna's sixth Platinum album in Hong Kong.
 In Malaysia, it sold 23,000 units on its first day alone.
 With 60,000 copies sold in three months, Like a Prayer is one of WEA Singapore's all-time best-sellers.
-In Australia, the album debuted and peaked at number four on April 2, 1989, spending a total of 49 weeks on the ARIA albums chart.
-It was the sixth best-selling album of the year, and was certified quadruple-platinum by the Australian Recording Industry Association (ARIA) for shipments of 280,000 copies.
-In New Zealand, the album peaked at number two behind Watermark by Enya, and was certified double platinum by the Recorded Music NZ for shipments of 30,000 copies.
+In Australia, the album debuted and peaked at number 4 on April 2, 1989, spending a total of 49 weeks on the ARIA albums chart.
+It was the sixth best-selling album of the year, and was certified quadruple Platinum by the Australian Recording Industry Association (ARIA) for shipments of 280,000 copies.
+In New Zealand, the album peaked at number 2 behind Watermark by Enya, and was certified double Platinum by the Recorded Music NZ for shipments of 30,000 copies.
 Like a Prayer has sold over 15 million copies worldwide.